Hospital of St John the Baptist, Arbroath: Nineteenth-century archaeology

 Jervise concluded that the site had been the cemetery for the Hospital of St John the Baptist, which he was certain had stood nearby.
 During the same excavations, some foundations were discovered.
 Jervise offered caution about their significance, stating that their identification with the hospital chapel was uncertain, but that the chapel had been recorded in this area.

-When the courtyard of the house was re-laid in the 1980s, building foundations were discovered which maybe further fragments of hospital buildings.
+When the courtyard of the house was re-laid in the 1980s, building foundations were discovered which may be further fragments of hospital buildings.
 Human remains have been discovered at two locations at the Red Lion caravan park to the south of the house, in 1952 and also in 1996.

 Visible Remains of the Hospital

 The only remains of the original buildings is a portion of a doorway which is built into a room in the house.
 This fragment of doorway is still visible inside the house beside the junction of one of the bay windows (see infobox picture above).